Institut Rousseau

 The Rousseau Institute is a French think tank created in 2020, led by Nicolas Dufrêne and Chloé Ridel.
 The institute publishes mainly works relating to the French and European economy.

-Main areas of research concentrate on the climate transition, digital souveranity, egalitarian democracy and republican participation.
+Main areas of research concentrate on the climate transition, digital sovereignty, egalitarian democracy and republican participation.

 Overview

 The Rousseau Institute is a think tank created on 4 March 2020 in Paris and which defines itself as a "laboratory of ideas which attempts to reconcile republican refoundation and political ecology".

 The institute sees itself in the tradition of Jean-Jacques Rousseau, who emphasised the sovereignty of the people, and free will based on exercised reason as the path to modernity.
 The institute's work follows a generalist framework.

 The French newspaper L'Humanité classifies the journal on the left side of the political spectrum.